hussius/deeplearning-biology/README.md

 A toolbox for learning motifs from DNA/RNA sequence data using convolutional neural networks, this Tensorflow-based library supposedly runs on GPU out of the box and also does things like hyperparameter optimization and visualizations of what different network layers are learning.

+### NLP inspired <a name='omics_nlp'></a>

+**Genomic-ULMFiT: ULMFiT for Genomic Sequence Data** [[github](https://github.com/kheyer/Genomic-ULMFiT)]

+This repo is an implementation of FastAI's ULMFiT language transfer learning model for genomics.
+ULMFiT is based on an AWD-LSTM model and has been shown to be very effective for solving various text classification tasks.
+Here, the repo's author has extended FastAI's classes with specific subclasses for DNA sequence data.
+The concept with ULMFiT is that you (1) learn a language model from a large body of text in an unsupervised way (ie you don't need any labels) by having the model guess the next word (or token); (2) take the language model from step (1) and fine-tune it on the (probably) smaller labeled data set that you want to do classification on, but still do the training without labels in this step (and try to predict the next word), (3) finally fine-tune on the final classification task, using the labels.
+In genomics, the large body of text in step (1) could be, for instance, the whole human genome, or some other subset of GenBank/Sequence Read Archive/...
+The author shows that this approach works quite well for a range of classification problems, like E. coli and human promoter classification, metagenomic classification, enhancer classification and mRNA/lincRNA classification.

+**Biological Structure and Function Emerge from Scaling Unsupervised Learning to 250 Million Protein Sequences** [[preprint](https://www.biorxiv.org/content/10.1101/622803v1.full)]

+In this work from Facebook's AI group, the BERT language model is used to train a language model on 86 billion amino acids across 250 million sequences.
+Like with ULMFiT (above), the idea is to use transfer learning: pre-training on a massive amount of data to teach a model something about the underlying logic of the language of DNA or proteins, in order to then be able to fine-tune the model for specific tasks.
+Unfortunately I haven't found any implementation for this yet.

 ## Proteomics <a name="proteomics"></a>